Sip Canal: Construction

 Works in the gorge section were done by the Hungarian Technical Administration, over the period of 11 years, starting in 1889.
 The works were divided in two sectors, the upper and the lower Iron Gates.
 The canals in the upper section, at the town of Orșova (the tripoint between Austria-Hungary, Romania and Serbia at the time) were up to 60 m (197 ft) wide and 2 m (7 ft) deep, at the zero water level in Orșova.
 In the southern section, the canals were 60 m (197 ft) wide and 3 m (10 ft) deep, except for the Sip Canal, which was wider and deeper.

 Construction of the canal began on 17 September 1890.
 It was cut in the right bank of the Danube and cost 10 million golden dinars at the time.
 Some 465.000 m3 of high quality stone was used.
 The canal was ceremonially open on 27 September 1896, with cannon salvo.
 The ceremony was attended by the king Alexander I of Serbia, emperor Franz Joseph I of Austria and king Carol I of Romania.

 Characteristics

 The Sip Canal had a total length of 2,133 m, it was 73 m wide and up to 3.9 m deep.
 At the lowest water level it was still 3 m deep, which allowed the navigation of large river ships.

-Unlike other canals, which were dug into the rocky riverbed of the Deanube, the Sip Canal was cut into the bank.
+Unlike other canals, which were dug into the rocky riverbed of the Danube, the Sip Canal was cut into the bank.
 The upstream navigation lasted for 24 minutes, while downstream it took only 3 minutes to pass through the canal.

 As the canal was located close to the village of Sip, it was named after it.
 The village was flooded in 1969 and the new settlement, called Novi Sip ("New Sip") was built instead.
 It is located 9 km northwest from Kladovo.